ShriyaAl/WebDevProject-Internship-Experential-Learning-Tracker/instruction.md

 6. Clicking any action button: show a small inline textarea for `incharge_comment`, then on confirm call `PUT /api/incharge/requests/:id/status` with `{ status: 'APPROVED'|'ON_HOLD'|'REJECTED', incharge_comment }`.
 7. On success: close slide-over, show a success message, refresh the table by re-fetching.

+7. On success: close slide-over, show a success message, refresh the table by re-fetching.

-*Tip: You can build a shared `RequestsTable` component or a `RequestDetailSlideOver` component to keep these three page files DRY!*
+*Tip: You can build shared components for requests (`RequestsTable`, `RequestSlideOver`) and separate ones for internships (`InternshipsTable`, `InternshipSlideOver`) to keep the page files DRY!*

 **APIs**:
 - `GET /api/incharge/dashboard?status=ALL` (for table data list)